rcrowther/django-static_models/README.md

 Quickstart is not a good name as there is no quick start here.
 You need a model and a view, typically a DetailView or like, to work with.

 - Set a config
-- Generate some pages './manage.py -o modelstaticmerge'
+- Generate some pages './manage.py -o viewstaticmerge'
 - Look in the 'site/' folder in the top level of the project,

 ## Overview
+The main app usage is like this---configure some settings which target app, run the management command, do something with the generated pages.

 The main work is in the config, which describes which views are served with what data, and where the generated pages are to be written.

 This being Django, the action is not as simple as it sounds.
-What the app does is generate an HTML response, which in Django is an encoded stream, then writes the contents to an HTML file, with a filename built from a pk (optionally, some other field, such as a slug).
+What the app does is generate an HTML response, which in Django is an encoded stream.
+The stream is then written to an HTML file.
+There are carious combinations of configuration possible to decide file placement and name.

-The main code is in 'static_models.utils.ModelGenerator', which is well-documented.
-If you need a different kind of action, try look there.
+The main code is in 'static_models.utils.ViewGenerator', which is well-documented.
+You may want a different kind of action, for example semi-automatic page generation.
+If so, look at the ViewGenerator class.

 ## Install
 The code can either be downloaded from Github, or installed using Pip,